whiteside-daniel/zohocrm-mcpserver/README.md

 ### Step 2: Configure Claude Desktop

+Now you need to make a modification to your Claude config file to tell Claude how to connect to the MCP Server.
 1. **Locate Claude Desktop Config File**
    - **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
    - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json` (show hidden files on Mac by doing Shift + Option + Period)